ZilantRobotics/innopolis_vtol_dynamics/README.md

 **3. Drone communicator**

 This package establishes communication between flight stack and dynamics, it also required `mavlink` and `mavros` packages which could be installed while PX4 Autopilot installation.
+As alternative way you can install them using `apt`.

 Use instruction from `drone_communicators repo`.
 It's preaty simple.